Topics Map > Office of Cybersecurity > Tools and Software > Spirion

 Note: All data shown is false.

-When Identity Finder finishes a scan, the user is returned to the Main window.
+When Spirion finishes a scan, the user is returned to the Main window.

 The main windows has two sections.
 The left section is the results pane and the right section is the preview pane.